ukjin1192/TensorFlow-MineSweeper/README.md

 	  - Unrevealed cell which has at least one revealed number cell(=not empty or mine) around
 	- X data
 		- Sum of probabilities
-		- Number of mines around
+		- Number of revealed mines around
 		- Number of revealed cells around
 		- Number of unrevealed cell around
 	- Y data